Namık Kemal High School: Context

 Namık Kemal High School is located in Konak İzmir (north of Kültürpark).
 Although it was used for different purposes in the past, it is used educational recently.
 One approach of the building is from a thoroughfare, the other one is from a street alley.

 Formal qualities

 The building has Neo-Greek and Neo-Classic style.
 It has E-shaped plan.
 There is one main block and three perpendicular blocks.
 It has pitch roof and triangular pediments are emphasized on the facade.

 Spatial experience

 The repetition of plasters between rectangular windows make pattern on the facade.
-The entrance is defined by high platform and two Ionic column.
+The entrance is defined by high platform and two Ionic columns.
 Inside, there are two Doric columns are following the two Ionic columns.
 Timber is used on the handrail.
 There are floral motives on the balustrades.
-The building has many marble ornamentation and coffer ceiling.
+The building has numerous marble ornamentations and a coffer ceiling.
 It has 2 terraces facing the garden.

 Structure and material qualities

 Doric columns and marble pillars are load bearing members of the building.
 Timber, marble, stone and iron used as materials.
-Using marble in the ornamentation make the building more fancy.
+Using marble in the ornamentation make the building fancier.